kmcknig2/SN_WBP_Synchrony/README.md

     *plotmag_tts.R* - supporting script with modified wsyn function for plotting wmfs without fixed axes.

-    *psync_by_chance.R* - supporting script with function to calculate signficant synchrony depending on number of sites.
+    *psync_by_chance.R* - supporting script with function to calculate significant synchrony depending on number of sites.